|About this course:|

 6. Erlebte Geschichte – gemeinsame Zukunft: the recent history of German-speaking countries (with a particular focus on Germany since the fall of the Berlin Wall); language and identity; the future of Germany, Austria and Switzerland and their role in an expanded European Union.

-This course is designed to enable you to achieve a level of language proficiency equivalent to level B2 of the Council of Europe Common European Framework of Reference for Languages.
+This module is designed to enable you to achieve a level of language proficiency equivalent to level B2 of the Council of Europe Common European Framework of Reference for Languages.

 In order to successfully complete the course you have to participate satisfactorily in either the residential school or the ALE.

-This is a Level 2 course for students who have successfully completed Auftakt: intermediate German (L130) or who have an equivalent knowledge of German.
+This is a OU level 2 module for students who have successfully completed Auftakt: intermediate German (L130) or who have an equivalent knowledge of German.

 If you have not studied a language with The Open University before or you have any doubt about the standard of your German, you are advised to go to our Language diagnostics website to see some sample materials.